zeftawyapps/Cell-module-data-manegar-/README.md

 <!--
-This README describes the package.
+This moazaa describes the package.
 If you publish this package to pub.dev, this README's contents appear on the landing page for your package.

 For information about how to write a good package README, see the guide for